cakefs-unreal/cakefs-unreal.github.io/docs/tour.md

 === "Blueprint"
 	{{ bp_img_tour('CakeMix Gather') }}

-Cake Mix will continue to expand and evolve throughout Cake IO's lifetime.
+Cake Mix will continue to expand and evolve throughout CakeFS's lifetime.

 For more information on Cake Mix, please see the [official API documentation](core-api/cake-mix.md).

 ## Cake Async IO
-Cake IO offers async support for many of the filesystem operations in both C++ and Blueprint.
-Cake Async IO lets you use many of Cake IO's interfaces in an asynchronous context.
+CakeFS offers async support for many of the filesystem operations in both C++ and Blueprint.
+Cake Async IO lets you use many of CakeFS's interfaces in an asynchronous context.

 === "C++"